danahartweg/flutter_bloc_list_manager/README.md

 ### FilterConditionsBloc

-The state of the `FilterConditionsBloc` is used to render your filtering UI.
-These conditions will be updated whenever the source bloc is updated.
+State from `FilterConditionsBloc` is used to render your filtering UI.
+Filter conditions will be updated whenever the source bloc is updated.

 _Example_
 ```dart